 Customer profiles enable you to target the right people using the right media and channel.

 What to do with this new found information?
 For starters, if you are planning a product launch, moving into franchising or thinking of expanding into a new geographic area, by applying some mathematics and a ‘weighting’ to take account of known competition and the brand life stage, you can estimate what a specific geographic area may deliver in terms of sales potential.

 Add to this your knowledge of the effort needed to sell your product or service and a realistic estimate of how many prospects (or customers) a sales team could cope with, and this information can be used as the basis to compute a set of ‘right-sized’ sales or franchise territories, balanced by opportunity and drive time.

 Territories created in this way will deliver economic benefits, prevent territory owners/sales teams being located too close to one another or located in unsuitable areas, and ensure each has sufficient territory to generate a revenue stream without undue competition.

 If you operate a location based business model, then choosing the right site to open your outlet has as much to do with the demographic profile of your customers as it does the physical location of the outlet.

 You will also be able to select the outlet, branch or other business locations that are profitable and contribute strongly to your overall network.
-Perhaps most importantly, customer profiles enable you to target the right people using the right media and channel to get across your marketing and sales messages.
+Perhaps most importantly, customer profiling enables you to target the right people using the right media and channel to get across your marketing and sales messages.

-If you would like to find out how customer profiling and segmentation could benefit your business or maybe already have a model and would like to see how it could be improved please get in touch with us either by phone; 01733 890 790 or using our contact form.
+If you would like to find out how customer profiling and customer segmentation could benefit your business or maybe already have a model and would like to see how it could be improved please get in touch with one of our skilled team members today!